 Choosing knee supports

 Knee supports come in a range of different types.
 Choosing the right one for you can be challenging.
-Here we explain the different types of knee supports and what they are most suitable for.
+Here we explain the different types and what they are most suitable for.

 As they are made of elastic compression material as opposed to neoprene they do not retain as much heat, but have excellent compression.